ashismo/ashismo.github.com/_posts/maven/2015-05-09-Setting up a Maven Build.md

 ## Build Java project

-In this example, we are going to create an executable jar, place it into another location Follow comments added in each steps in <a href="https://github.com/ashismo/repositoryForMyBlog/blob/master/maven/pom.xml" target="_blank">pom.xml file</a>
+In this example, we are going to create an executable jar, place it into another location Follow comments added in each steps in <a href="https://github.com/ashismo/repositoryForMyBlog/blob/master/maven/pom.xml" target="_blank">pom.xml file</a>.
+I have tried to cover all possible scenarios in my pom.xml to create an executable Jar file.

  - It defines the dependencies (jars) and their scope.